-Osteoporosis is a disease of the bones that happens when you have too little bone growth, too much bone loss or a combination of the two.
+Osteoporosis is a disease of the bones that happens when you have too little bone growth, too much bone loss, or a combination of the two.
 Men especially have to be careful about dismissing signs that they may be falling prey to the serious bone loss condition that is osteoporosis.

 The insides of your bones have a honeycomb appearance.
 When you have osteoporosis, the holes in the honeycombs are much bigger, making your bones brittle and prone to breaking.
 You may start noticing some other unwelcome symptoms, such as:

-- Back pain from damaged vertebra
+- Back pain from a damaged vertebra

 - Loss of height

 - Broken nails

 - Sudden onset of muscle and joint pain